nithinraok/MWSG_IEEE_Paper/README.md

 # segment.m
  Function to generate segmented vector(PdframesC) based on the threshold on Input Spectrogram (Spect)
-Refrence Paper : Bird acoustic activity detection based on morphological filtering of the spectrogram
+Reference Paper : Bird acoustic activity detection based on morphological filtering of the spectrogram
 Where
 Spect is the Spectrogram